 Not all expenditure on your project may be eligible for grant funding.
-The Program Delegate (who is an AusIndustry manager within the department with responsibility for the program) makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.
+The Program Delegate makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.

 To be eligible, expenditure must:

 - be a direct cost of the project - be incurred by you for required project audit activities.